Questions about Coronavirus? Check out our FAQs.

 Our number-one priority will continue to be ensuring all tenants and their families remain safe and secure in their homes, whilst safeguarding the welfare and wellbeing of our staff.

 Please be assured we are here for you and we will do everything we can to support you and your family through these difficult times.

 Our new working arrangements are focused on providing essential services and in putting them in place.

-How can I contact my neighbourhood manager?
+How can I contact my housing officer?

 Our housing offices are now closed and our housing staff are fully-equipped to work from home.

 Although home visits are suspended, your neighbourhood manager will remain in contact with you by telephone, email and text.